 - How Ozone Pollution Harms Your Health

 Ozone (O3) is a gas molecule composed of three oxygen atoms.
 Often called "smog," ozone is harmful to breathe.
 Ozone aggressively attacks lung tissue by reacting chemically with it.
+When ozone is present, there are other harmful pollutants created by the same processes that make ozone.

 The ozone layer found high in the upper atmosphere (the stratosphere) shields us from much of the sun's ultraviolet radiation.
 However, ozone air pollution at ground level where we can breathe it (in the troposphere) causes serious health problems.